 Only do activities that will increase your chance of passing.
 Don't include activities for the sake of it and don't spend time reviewing material that you already understand.
 You will only improve your chances of passing the exam by getting on top of the material that you currently find difficult.

-Each study session should have a specific purpose and be based on a specific task, eg "Finish reading Chapter 3 and attempt Questions 1.4, 1.7 and 1.12 from the Question and Answer Bank" not a specific amount of time, eg "Three hours studying the material in Chapter 3".
+Each study session should have a specific purpose and be based on a specific task, eg "Finish reading Chapter 3 and attempt Questions 3.1 to 3.4 from the Practice Questions" not a specific amount of time, eg "Three hours studying the material in Chapter 3".

 Study somewhere quiet and free from distractions (eg a library or a desk at home dedicated to study).
 Find out when you operate at your peak, and endeavour to study at those times of the day.
 This might be between 8am and 10am or could be in the evening.
 Take short breaks during your study to remain focused - it's definitely time for a short break if you find that your brain is tired and that your concentration has started to drift from the information in front of you.

 You should work through each of the chapters in turn.
 To get the maximum benefit from each chapter you should proceed in the following order: